cirruslabs/tart/docs/licensing.md

 ## Free Tier

 By default, when no [license is purchased](#get-the-license), it is assumed that an organization is using a Free Tier license.
 You can find the Free Tier license text in [Tart](https://github.com/cirruslabs/tart/blob/main/LICENSE) and [Orchard](https://github.com/cirruslabs/orchard/blob/main/LICENSE) repositories.

 Free Tier license has a 100 CPU core limit for Tart and 4 Orchard Workers limit for Orchard.

+??? info "Usage Scenarios Examples"

+    Here are a few examples that fit into the free tier:

+      - Using Tart on 12 Mac Minis with 8 CPUs each running up to 24 VMs in parallel.
+      - Creating an Orchard cluster of 4 Mac Studio workers with 24 CPUs each.

+    Here are a few examples that do not fit into the free tier:

+      - Using Tart on 13 Mac Minis with 8 CPUs each.
+      - Creating an Orchard cluster of 5 Mac Minis workers with 8 CPUs each.

 ## Gold Tier